 IELTS Writing Section

-Remember, you are being tested on your communication skills, not on your general knowledge.
+Remember, you’re being tested on your communication skills, not on your general knowledge.
+Good luck!

 After you’ve successfully completed IELTS, begin your international education with ApplyBoard here!